nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Editing a patient: `edit`

-Edits the patient specified by the index number used in the patient list panel.
+Edits the details of the patient specified by the index number used in the patient list panel.

 Format: `edit INDEX {Prefix}/{Parameter}...`